About the Building

 Arnold Espe Multimedia Auditorium

-In summer, the museum will offer its multimedia programs Dynamic Aurora and Winter in the new 125-seat auditorium.
-During the academic year, the museum will present lectures, film series and performances in the auditorium.
+The museum offers movies such as Dynamic Aurora in the 125-seat auditorium.
+The auditorium is also used for lectures, performances, and more.
 Retractable seating makes the auditorium a multi-purpose room that can be used for sit-down dinners, workshops and other events.

 Behind-the-Scenes